cs-plus-plus/JS-Selection/README.md

-# Unit 8.3 – Iteration: Movie Ticket Price Calculator 🎬
+# Unit 8.3 – Selection & Logic: Movie Ticket Price Calculator 🎬

 ## Overview
 In this project, you will write a JavaScript program that calculates **movie ticket prices** based on the user’s age.